Pedrojok01/fury-racing/backend/README.md

 In addition to car attributes, the track data and weather conditions significantly impact the lap times.
 Each track has specific characteristics, such as:

-- Best Lap Time: The benchmark lap time for the track.
+- Best Lap Time: The benchmark lap time for the track, used as a reference.
 - Full Throttle: The percentage of the track that can be driven at full throttle.
 - Longest Flat Out: The longest distance on the track that can be driven without braking.
 - Max Speed: The maximum speed achievable on the track.